ukijs/uki/README.md

 Exactly when / how / how often you call `render` is up to you; internally, it's debounced, so you can fire it as much as you like without affecting performance.

+### Other magic I'm considering adding:
+- My GoldenLayout integrations?
+- Introspectable?
+- CSS hacks for re-coloring icons?

 ### Documentation TODOs:
-- d3 file loading via the constructor
+- loading resources via the constructor
 - talk about overriding an element's `d3el` object
 - details of constructor, `setup`, and `draw` timing
 - details about which auto-computed element bounds are available
 - `queueAsync`

-## Details
-For more details, read [the source code](https://github.com/alex-r-bigelow/uki/blob/master/src) itself; it's deliberately small!

 # Releasing a new version
 A list of reminders to make sure I don't forget any steps: